John Jackson (English boxer): Death in 1845

 When Jackson died, on 7 October 1845, at his home at 4 Lower Grosvenor St. West, in the Mayfair district of London, he was said to be holding the hand of his beloved niece and adopted daughter, Elizabeth.
 His remains were interred in Brompton Cemetery, London.
 He was honoured with a monument with a carved lion on his tomb costing upwards of £400 which was provided by his many friends and admirers.

 In recognition of his boxing skills, he was inducted into the Ring Boxing Hall of Fame in 1954 and the International Boxing Hall of Fame in 1992.

 Byron referred to Jackson as the "Emperor of Pugilism", and the leading prizefight reporter, Pierce Egan, writing in Boxiana declared him to be the "fixed star" of the "Pugilistic Hemisphere".

+Claim to the English Championship

+The idea that Jackson was English Champion from 1795 (when he defeated Daniel Mendoza) to 1800 appears to date from Hennings's very unreliable 1902 book Fights for the Championship which included much text invented by the author.
+Sources from the 1790s and subsequent decades (such as Pancratia, Fistiana, Boxiana, and The Sporting Magazine) do not describe Jackson or Mendoza as English Prizefighting Champion and nor do they describe their bouts as championship bouts.

+The most authoritative account of the history of the English Championship at this time is in Pierce Egan's Boxiana, published from 1813 onwards, which notes that Benjamin Brain remained champion until his death in 1794 and describes no other fighter as English Champion until the emergence of Jem Belcher in 1800.

+Mendoza and Jackson were undoubtedly the highest profile figures in prizefighting during the period 1794–1799, based primarily on their successful activities as trainers, but in a period with no official boxing organisations, and no official belts, the title of champion could only be bestowed by public acclaim.
+The absence of any written sources from the period in question extending the accolade to these fighters demonstrates that no English Champions were recognised during this period.

 In popular culture

 In the artist Sir Thomas Lawrence's 1797 exhibition at the Royal Academy, an enormous painting of Satan Summoning His Legions, was based upon a giant portrait of the muscular Jackson.

 Jackson features as a character in Rodney Stone, a Gothic mystery and boxing novel by Sir Arthur Conan Doyle.

 He and/or his boxing academy are frequently mentioned in Georgette Heyer's Regency romances.

 The characters of boxing opponents Jackson and Daniel Mendoza have minor but important roles in the 1942 British film The Young Mr. Pitt.

 In August 2020 Jackson was featured in the BBC Radio 4 programme The Long View, in which he was compared to modern day footballer Marcus Rashford.